fredericobormann/sneakbot/README.md

 ## Known problems
 * Automatic draw does not work at the moment due to a bug in the gocron package.
-* Telegram does not allow to fetch usernames of users that did not interact with the bot recently, so storing usernames in the database will be necessary.